 There is no cure for the common cold.
 For relief, try the following:

 - Drink fluids

 - Gargle with warm saltwater

 Flu is a respiratory infection caused by many viruses.
 The viruses pass through the air and enter your body through your nose or mouth.
 Between 5% and 20% of people in the U.S. get the flu each year.
 The flu can be severe or even deadly for older adults, newborn babies, and people with certain chronic illnesses.

 Symptoms of the flu come on suddenly and are worse than those of the common cold.
 They may include:

 - Body or Muscle Aches

 Is it a cold or the flu?
 Colds rarely cause a fever or headaches.
-Flu almost never causes an upset stomach.
-And "Stomach Flu" isn't really flu at all, but gastroenteritis.
+The flu rarely causes an upset stomach.
+"Stomach Flu" is not the flu, but gastroenteritis.

 The primary way to keep from getting the flu is to get a yearly flu vaccine.
 If you get the flu, your health care provider may prescribe medicine to help your body fight the infection and lessen symptoms.